 Finally, he puts on an Amulet of Protection from Evil, driving Voldemort away from him.

 Normal Fish in a Tiny Pond: Back home, Milo's nothing special in the grand scheme of things.
 Here, his potential is equivalent or greater to a legendary artifact that drives the entire first book's plot.
-Conversely, the unnamed witch who is probably Bellatrix that gets sent to his world is "merely" fairly powerful in the Potterverse.
+Bellatrix, who gets sent to his world is "merely" fairly powerful in the Potterverse.
 In Milo's world, her abilities to break the turn order rules and cast spells without a daily limit are enough to let her do just about whatever the hell she wants.